elastic/apm/specs/agents/trace_continuation.md

 The agent SHOULD offer a configuration called `trace_continuation_strategy` with the following values and behavior:

 - `continue_always`: The agent takes the `traceparent` header as it is and applies it to the new transaction.
 - `restart_always`: The agent always creates a new trace with a new trace id.
-In this case the agent MUST create a link in the new transaction pointing to the original trace.
+In this case the agent MUST create a [span link](span-links.md) in the new transaction pointing to the original traceparent.
 - `restart_external`: The agent first checks the `tracestate` header.
 If the header contains the `es` vendor flag, it's treated as internal, otherwise (including the case when the `tracestate` header is not present) it's treated as external.
 In case of external calls the agent MUST create a new trace with a new trace id and MUST create a link in the new transaction pointing to the original trace.

 The default is `continue_always`.